 Note: Most of the colour photos on this page are the property of the Mount Washington Observatory, and

 we are very grateful for permission to use them here.
-The first one of Inga, with frost on her whiskers,
+The first one of Inga, covered with rime frost,

 was taken by Alfred Oxton, and the one of Jasper and Nin by Eric Pinder.

 Hobblebush Books in 2009.
-Links to web pages about that and his children's book Cat in the Clouds are below.
+Links to web pages for that and his children's book Cat in the Clouds are below.

-Below are a few photos of the Mount Washington Observatory in winter, a sample of the many stunning images
+Below are a few photos of the Mount Washington Observatory in winter, a tiny sample of the stunning images taken there